Find a Degree

-The biological engineering degree is accredited by the EAC Accreditation Commission of ABET.
+The biological engineering degree is accredited by the Engineering Accreditation Commission of ABET.
 It has a first-time pass rate of nearly 100% on the mandatory Fundamentals of Engineering examination (usually taken during a student's junior year), while the national pass rate is close to 50%.
 Additionally, the job placement rate for students graduating from USU’s engineering programs is extremely high.

 Students may study in the following areas:

 - Biomedical Engineering: Biomedical engineering is the application of engineering principles and techniques to the medical field.
 Biomedical engineers may be involved with developing pharmaceuticals, biomaterials with antimicrobial properties, artificial organs or working with prostheses, instrumentation, health care delivery systems, etc. This field is expected to be the fastest growing occupation through 2020, according to the U.S. Bureau of Labor Statistics.

 - Bioprocess Engineering: Bioprocess engineers design and develop specialized bioreactors and thermochemical reactors for biomass, equipment, and processes for manufacturing products made of biological materials, including biofuels.

 - Synthetic Biological Engineering: Synthetic biological engineering is a new area of research focused on the design and construction of new biological parts and devices utilizing genetic BioBricks to develop new useful functions and systems not found in nature.
 Examples include engineering the microbial synthesis and secretion of bioplastics and biofuels.